 The most common color we see in the aurora is green light (557.7 nm wavelength).
 This color originates from oxygen atoms in the thermosphere between approximately 95-200 km (60-120 miles) above Earth’s surface.
 Occasionally we can see the higher altitude red (630 nm), but is often much fainter, mainly because of the lower density of oxygen atoms at higher altitudes (among other things like transition lifetime).
 Digital cameras are much more sensitive to these wavelengths, and can often see the red colors in the image even if they weren’t visible to the eye.

-Also at high altitudes, nitrogen molecules can emit purple light at high altitudes (not depicted in the diagram above).
+Also at high altitudes, nitrogen molecules can emit purple light (not depicted in the diagram above).
 This color is also faint and often difficult to detect.

 During episodes of intense geomagnetic activity, electrons can excite nitrogen molecules much lower in the Thermosphere (below 60 miles).
 The nitrogen molecules can emit blue light as well as red light that combine to look crimson or pink from the ground.
 It’s really incredible to see those low-altitude pink colors because the aurora typically is moving incredibly fast, dancing overhead as it has so much energy!